JozefJarosciak/OpenAI-ChatGPT-Voice-Chat/README.md

+# What's this?
+ - Segmentation Error occured on mac by running original python code.
+   - So, I changed it for running on mac.

 # OpenAI ChatGPT Voice Chat using Python

 Speaking is the more natural way of communicating and a much better way of interacting with OpenAI ChatGPT AI engine.
 The following Python script enables its users to have an interactive conversation with OpenAI ChatGPT using voice commands, eliminating the need for typing out messages and saving time.
 Additionally, the text output from OpenAI ChatGPT is converted into voice, allowing for a fully voice-driven conversation.